onap/doc/docs/platform/architecture/index.rst

 to define/simulate/certify system assets as well as their associated processes and policies.
 Each asset is categorized into one of four asset groups: Resource , Services, Products, or Offers.
-SDC supports the onboarding of Network Services packages (ETSI SOL007 with ETSI SOL001), CNF packages (Helm), VNF packages (Heat or ETSI SOL004) and PNF packages (ETSI SOL004).
+SDC supports the onboarding of Network Services packages (ETSI SOL007 with ETSI SOL001), ONAP proprietary CNF packages (embedding Helm Chart), ASD-based CNF packages (ETSI SOL004 and embedding Helm Chart), VNF packages (Heat or ETSI SOL004) and PNF packages (ETSI SOL004).
 SDC also includes some capabilities to model 5G network slicing using the standard properties (Slice Profile, Service Template).

+Since Kohn-R11 release, SDC supports the onboarding of another CNF-Modeling package, Application Service Description (ASD) package.
+ASD is a deployment descriptor for cloud native applications/functions.
+It minimizes information needed for the CNF orchestrator, by referencing most resource descriptions to the cloud native artifacts (e.g., Helm Chart).
+Its CSAR package adheres to ETSI SOL004.

 The SDC environment supports diverse users via common services and utilities.
 Using the design studio, product and service designers onboard/extend/retire